GH-ESD: Grounded Hypothesis-Driven Error Slice Discovery for Instance-Level Vision Tasks: GESD (Grounded Error Slice Dataset)

-\begin{enumerate} \item \textbf{Model Errors Collection:} We ran five representative object detectors (YOLO~\cite{wang2023yolov7}, Faster R-CNN~\cite{Ren2015FasterRCNN}, RetinaNet~\cite{Lin2017RetinaNet} and DETR~\cite{detr_2020_ECCV}) and a segmentation model (Mask R-CNN~\cite{He2017MaskRCNN}) on the combined validation images to gather a diverse set of predictions.
-With original ground truth annotations and model predictions, the model errors are computed and aggregated as insights for realistic failure patterns. \item \textbf{Expert-Driven Slice Definition:} Based on failure patterns observed, domain experts defined and validated a comprehensive set of error slices, comprising 21 for detection and another 21 for segmentation, for a total of 42 distinct slices. \item \textbf{Slice Discovery by Human Annotation:} This was the most labor-intensive step, requiring 1500 person-hours of annotation effort.
-For each of the error slices, annotators thoroughly reviewed every relevant instance to (a) verify that it belonged to the slice definition and exhibited the correct failure type, and (b) correct its bounding box and/or segmentation mask to ensure geometric accuracy. \item \textbf{Dataset Refinement:} For all instances not belonging to any defined error slice, model predictions were overwritten by ground truth.
-This crucial step eliminates potential noise and ensures that the final dataset contains only clean, unambiguous annotations for non-slice instances. \end{enumerate}
+\begin{enumerate} \item \textbf{Aggregated Model Errors Collection:} We ran four representative object detectors (YOLO~\cite{wang2023yolov7}, Faster R-CNN~\cite{Ren2015FasterRCNN}, RetinaNet~\cite{Lin2017RetinaNet} and DETR~\cite{detr_2020_ECCV}) and a segmentation model (Mask R-CNN~\cite{He2017MaskRCNN}) on the combined validation images.
+Instead of relying on a single model, we aggregated errors from multiple models to ensure a diverse and abundant collection of failure patterns.
+Specifically, we collected all false positive and false negative predictions from these models, forming a pool of candidate error instances. \item \textbf{Expert-Driven Hypotheses Definition:} Based on the aggregated error pool, three senior computer vision researchers (each with over 4 years of experience) analyzed the failure patterns.
+They collaboratively defined a comprehensive and representative set of error slices by formulating hypotheses.
+Through iterative cross-validation, they identified 21 distinct hypotheses for detection and 21 for segmentation (total 42), categorizing them into semantic confusion, contextual interference, and intrinsic visual difficulties.
+This expert-driven process ensures that the defined slices correspond to meaningful and systematic failure modes rather than random noise. \item \textbf{Hypotheses Matching by Human Annotation:} This step involved rigorous human annotation to match error instances to the defined hypotheses.
+A team of annotators, investing a total of 1500 person-hours, reviewed every relevant instance in the dataset.
+For each defined hypothesis, annotators (a) verified that the instance strictly met the slice definition and exhibited the correct failure type, and (b) corrected its ground-truth bounding box and/or segmentation mask to ensure geometric accuracy. \item \textbf{Dataset Refinement:} To create a clean ground truth for evaluation, we performed a final refinement step.
+For all instances not belonging to any defined error slice, model predictions were overwritten by ground truth.
+This creates a synthetic ``perfect'' annotation for non-error parts and ensures evaluation focuses purely on predefined slices rather than open-world unknown errors. \end{enumerate}